 - Press the Restart to update Firefox button.

-- Click the system tray clock at the right of the taskbar to open the calendar shown directly below.
+- Click the system tray clock at the right of the taskbar.

-- If the time and date don’t seem quite right, press the Windows key + S keyboard shortcut.
+- Press the Windows key + S keyboard shortcut.

 - Enter the keyword time in the search box.

-- Click Change the date and time to open the Settings window as shown directly below.
+- Click Change the date and time to open the Settings window.

 - Turn on the Set the time automatically option.